Charlesu49/navigation_bar/README.md

 # NAVIGATION BAR PROJECT
-This projects uses javascript to create a toggle functionality for the nave bar.
+This projects uses javascript to create a toggle functionality for the nav bar.

 ## Functionality
 The page loads up as below;